-During the year ended 31 December 2020, the Group recognized an impairment loss of € 160 million against the goodwill allocated to the investment property segment.
+During the year ended 31 December 2020, the Group recognized an impairment loss of € 160 million against the goodwill allocated to the investment property segment (note 43).
+As a result, the said goodwill asset was reduced to nil and the carrying amount of the Investment Property Segment was reduced to its recoverable amount, reflecting the fair value of the underlying assets.